eagronin/university-towns-analyze/README.md

     return recession_end
 ```

+The results show that the recession ended in 2009Q4.

 This function returns the year and quarter of the recession bottom time as a string value in a format such as 2005Q3: